- Nix 67.2%

 User Packages (via capability profiles and home-manager):

-- AI tools (Claude Code, Qwen Code) — via
+- AI tools (Claude Code, Codex CLI, nixd) — via

-modules/profiles/ai-tools.nix - Gaming packages (Discord, MangoHUD, powertop) — via
+modules/profiles/ai-agents.nix - Gaming packages (Discord, MangoHUD) — via

 modules/profiles/gaming.nixon electra - 3D printing/CAD (Cura, OpenSCAD) — via